aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XPS to PPS" h2="Export XPS to PPS via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert XPS to PPS within any Java J2SE, J2EE, or J2ME application.
+This suite of components includes Aspose.PDF for Java and Aspose.Slides for Java, which are both powerful APIs that allow developers to quickly and easily convert XPS to PPS.

+Using Aspose.PDF for Java, developers can export XPS to PPTX, which is a Microsoft PowerPoint presentation format.
+This API provides a wide range of features that allow developers to manipulate PDF documents, including the ability to convert XPS to PPTX.

+Once the XPS document has been converted to PPTX, developers can use Aspose.Slides for Java to convert the PPTX to PPS.
+This PowerPoint Processing API provides a comprehensive set of features that allow developers to create, edit, and manipulate PowerPoint presentations.
+It also provides the ability to convert PPTX to PPS, which is a Microsoft PowerPoint show format.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XPS to PPS within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XPS to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPS.
+By using Aspose.Total for Java, developers can easily convert XPS to PPS within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a comprehensive set of features that allow developers to quickly and easily convert XPS to PPS.
+With Aspose.PDF for Java, developers can export XPS to PPTX, and with Aspose.Slides for Java, developers can convert PPTX to PPS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}